Google plans to move UK users' accounts outside EU jurisdiction

 In coming months, other U.S. tech companies will have to make similar choices, according to people involved in internal discussions elsewhere.

-Facebook, which has a similar set-up to Google, did not immediately respond to requests for comment.
+Facebook (FB.O), which has a similar set-up to Google, did not immediately respond to requests for comment.

 Reporting by Joseph Menn; Editing by Greg Mitchell, David Evans and Leslie Adler